 That’s why we created the Triumph over the Isolation of Alzheimer’s Telesummit.
 During this 5-day online event, 17 leading experts will provide the information and resources you need to evaluate your needs, identify action steps and find solutions!

-Just click the button below to Join the Gold Telesummit Membership Now!.
+Just click the button below to Get Access To All the Sessions Now!

 From my heart to yours… Laugh Well, Love Well and Live Well!

 “The Knitting Dr.”